Strategies For How To Test Your Facebook Ad Campaigns, as seen on Clickz.

 How Much Facebook Creative Do You Need?

-Facebook Features to Help Determine Which Creative is Best
+Facebook Ad Campaigns – Features to Help Determine Which Creative is Best

 Campaign Budget Optimization (CBO)

-CBO vs. non-CBO: By placing a single campaign budget and allowing Facebook to dynamically adjust ad set budgets, you give control to Facebook for budget optimization.
-This also allows top ad sets to scale volume without triggering a significant edit, putting less risk on high-value ad sets.
+CBO vs. non-CBO: Place a single campaign budget and allow Facebook to dynamically adjust ad set budgets.
+This gives control to Facebook for budget optimization.
+This also allows top ad sets to scale volume without triggering a significant edit.
+Thus, putting less risk on high-value ad sets.

 Dynamic Language Optimization (DLO)

 DLO vs. non-DLO: DLO is particularly useful for targeting multilingual audiences in a single location.
-By allowing Facebook to determine which ad and which language to serve, you hand more control to Facebook to surface the winning ads automatically.
+Allow Facebook to determine which ad and which language to serve.
+This hands more control to Facebook to surface the winning ads automatically.

-It’s important to note that DLO performance seems to fluctuate significantly and it is possible that non-DLO ads can outperform DLO ads during any given month.
+It’s important to note that DLO performance seems to fluctuate significantly.
+It is also possible that non-DLO ads can outperform DLO ads during any given month.
 In general, language targeting requires continual testing with a focus on refreshing copy, creative, and audience.
 Also, country targeting appears to make a significant difference.
 For example, targeting worldwide French speakers may produce different results compared to targeting French speakers in France, Canada, etc., and vice versa.

 Dynamic Creative Optimization (DCO)

 DCO vs. non-DCO: DCO automatically optimizes ad creative based on multivariate testing.
-By running DCO, Facebook has control over which creative is served and can more quickly optimize a high volume of creative combinations versus just running many ads per ad set.
+By running DCO, Facebook has control over which creative is served.
+This will also quickly optimize a high volume of creative combinations versus just running many ads per ad set.

-Regardless of the size of your ad spend on Facebook, continuous creative testing of copy, video, and images is imperative to help you reach your campaign objectives.
+Regardless of the size of your ad spend on Facebook, continuous creative testing of copy, video, and images are imperative.
+This will help you reach your campaign objectives.
 By using a variety of testing techniques on Facebook, you’ll be able to continue optimizing your spend and start generating ROAS with your campaigns this year.